 5. Starship Troopers (1997)

-In the futuristic 23rd century, the world is under the rule of the United Citizen Federation.
-Humans begin to expand throughout the cosmos.
-In their travels, they encountered an insect-like alien race, with which they have a constant conflict.
+In the futuristic 23rd century, the world is under the rule of the United Citizen Federation, humans begin to expand throughout the cosmos.
+In their travels, the space troopers encountered an insect-like alien race, with which they have a constant conflict.
 We follow Johnny Rico (Caspar Van Dien), his partner Carmen (Denise Richards), and his good friend, the telepath Karl (Neil Patrick Harris).
 The crew decides to become equal citizens while enlisting themselves in the army and battling giant alien insects.
 Rico transforms from a young rookie into a senior officer in the Federation’s army.

 6. Star Trek: Beyond (2016)